nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. **Start**: Open Terminal and run `java -jar DLTbook.jar`

-4. **Try it Out**: If you are an experienced user, skip to [Try It Out!](#try-it-out) for a guide of the basic commands
+4. **Try it Out**: If you are an experienced user, skip to [Try It Out!](#try-it-out) for a guide of the basic commands or go to [Features](#features) for a detailed list of all commands.

 ## Beginner's Guide

 <panel header="👋 **Welcome to DLTbook Beginner's Guide**" type="primary" expanded>

-If you're new to DLTbook or the concept of Distributed Ledger Technology (DLT), this guide will walk you through the basics.
-Here, we'll cover key concepts, important terminology, and guide you through the first steps in using DLTbook.
+_If you're new to DLTbook or the concept of Distributed Ledger Technology (DLT), this guide will walk you through the basics.
+Here, we'll cover key concepts, important terminology, and guide you through the first steps in using DLTbook._
 </panel>

 <br>